Your Ultimate Guide to Gitgit Waterfall, Bali

 Overview

 Gitgit Waterfall is situated in the northern part of Bali, near the town of Singaraja.
-Gitgit Waterfall is actually a series of waterfalls, with the waterfall we talk about in this blog post as the main waterfall, being the most popular.
-The water flows down from a height of approximately 48 meters in a picturesque beautiful surrounding.
+It is actually a series of waterfalls, with the waterfall we talk about in this blog post as the main waterfall, being the most popular.
+The water flows down from a height of approximately 48 meters in picturesque beautiful surroundings.

-To reach the waterfall, you have to do a short trek through the ‘jungle’ along a well-marked, paved walk way, that is lined with little souvenirs shops.
+To reach the waterfall, you have to do a short trek through the ‘jungle’ along a well-marked, paved walkway, lined with little souvenir shops.
 Some sellers were quite pushy, which made the experience a little less pleasant.
-But the waterfall itself makes it more than worth it!
+But the Gitgit waterfall itself makes it more than worth it!

 The area around Gitgit Waterfall is also considered sacred by the locals, and there are some myths and stories associated with the place.
-The waterfall is believed to have spiritual significance.
+This Bali waterfall is believed to have spiritual significance.

-It is one of the more popular waterfalls in the north, so it can get quite busy here.
+It is one of the more popular waterfalls in north Bali, so it can get quite busy here.
 If you’d like to avoid the crowds and have the best light for photos, we recommend going early in the morning.

 Practical